 Briefing material will be sent to all teams and be available online closer to the event.
 There will be plenty of opportunity to have any final instructions issued and have any of your questions answered at the Compulsory Briefing & Gear Collection Sessions.

 Gear collection options will be in Kununurra Wednesday evening prior to the event, or at Lake Argyle Resort on Friday evening prior to the event.

-There will be inflatable kayaks available for hire for 25 entrants in the 10km solo category.
+10km solo swimmers compete without a motorised support boat - with a paddler only.
+Our Inflatable kayaks are included in all 10km solo entries.
 This will allow 10km solo entrants to fly into town with their paddler without the need to transport a kayak or organise a support boat.
-(Local 10km solo competitors can still utilise a motorised support boat if you wish)

 All duo and quad swimmers and 20km solo swimmers require a motorised support boat that is a minimum of 4m in length.
 This boat is required to get your team, paddler and paddle craft to the start line of your event.

-All solo, duo and quad swimmers require a support paddler/kayaker.
+All solo, duo and quad teams require a support paddler/kayaker.